MainaZaquir/Bank-of-Flatiron/README.md

 ## Setup and Installation

-1. Clone teh repositry to your local machine.
+1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Intall teh necessary dependancies with `npm install` (make sure you have npm installed on your machine).
+3. Install the necessary dependancies with `npm install` (make sure you have npm installed on your machine).
 4. Start the development server with `npm start`.

 ## Usage